Home / Use Cases / Professions / Crypto Leadership

 Family members share the risk

-Data broker listings include household members alongside your address.
-Family members become leverage points.
+Broker listings include household members next to your address — leverage points for coercion.
 Physical threats against crypto holders have targeted spouses and children.
-Removing your broker listings also removes the information that identifies and locates the people who live with you.
+Removing your listings also removes their location data.

-See which broker sites publish your home address and personal contact details right now.
+See which sites publish your home address and personal contact details.

 Remove the data that makes you locatable